AttiaYoussef/OptML/README.md

 ## The 'src' folder
 All code, may it be scripts or notebooks, are in the 'src' folder.

+In order to reproduce the results, run the `Project.ipynb` notebook.
+This file contains all necessary code to train and produce the main results seen in the report.
 ### Model
 The model we used is the LeNet 5 architecture, a relatively simple convolutional neural network used for classification on 10 classes.
 It was implemented using the [Pytorch](https://pytorch.org/get-started/locally/) library, and the implementation can be found in the 'LeNet.py' file.